 Backyard Scavenger Hunt

 Who doesn’t love chasing bubbles around the yard, while trying to pop each one?
-Bubble solution is cheap and easy to make.
-Simply mix 2 cups of water with ¼ cup Dawn dish soap, and 1 tablespoon of corn syrup.
+Bubble solution is cheap and easy to make; simply mix 2 cups of water with ¼ cup Dawn dish soap, and 1 tablespoon of corn syrup, or give this bouncing bubbles recipe a try.
 If you do not have any old bubble wands lying around you can use fly swatters, slotted kitchen utensils, and even cookie cutters.

 Couch cushion forts tend to be quite popular among children, so why not build a fort outside, using old sheets and clothespins?
 If you have close trees you can use the limbs to help hang the sheets up, or even tie a string around the trunks, to drape the sheets over.
 Be creative.
 Have fun!